(according to Shaykh Abdul Qadir Jilani (q) and our Naqshbandi Shuyukh)

 Nisful Sha’ban, Lailatul Bara’a

-This year, the middle of Sha’ban, may be on the 3rd or 4th of July.
-As such, the night known as Lailatul Bara’a, the Night of Absolution, is either on Monday night, 2nd of July, or on Tuesday night, 3rd of July.
+So the middle of Sha’ban, may be on the 11th of or 12th of May.
+As such, the night known as Lailatul Bara’a, the Night of Absolution, is either on Wednesday night, 10th of May 2017, or on Thursday night, 11th of May 2017.
+Once we have news from Maulana about this, we shall inform everyone.

 The Night of Absolution has been called ‘blessed’, because it is a vessel for the mercy, blessing, benefit, pardon and forgiveness descending for the people on earth.
 The Holy Prophet (saw) said, “On the night of the middle of Sha’ban, Allah (‘azza wa jalla) descends to the heaven of this lower world and forgives every Muslim, except only the idolater, the bearer of malice (hasad), the breaker of family ties, and the woman who is sexually promiscuous (committing zina).”
 Also mentioned in another hadees, are that those who practice sorcery (sihir), or are addicted to wine, or who collect interest (riba’) are not forgiven, till they repent.
 Three hundred gates of Mercy open on this night, and they remain open till fajr.